 any relevant additional information necessary to establish the validity of the grievance.

 Faculty members may obtain additional guidance on preparing the petition by consulting “Guidelines for Preparing a Grievance Petition.”
-A petition must be filed within twelve months after the faculty member becomes aware of the facts upon which the petition is based.
+A petition must be filed within twelve months after the faculty member first becomes aware of the facts upon which the petition is based.
+The Grievance Committee may waive that limit for good cause shown.”

 B. Filing the Petition The faculty member must file the petition with the Faculty Grievance Advisor (see Section IV below).
 The Faculty Grievance Advisor (hereinafter “FGA”) will review the petition to determine if it meets the criteria set forth in Section III.A.
-The Faculty Grievance Advisor will review the petition in collaboration with the Lead Investigator in the Division of Institutional Integrity to determine whether the petition should be referred to the Lead Investigator for further review, as set forth in Section IV.B.2 below.
+The Faculty Grievance Advisor will review the petition in collaboration with the Division of Institutional Integrity to determine whether the petition should be referred to a Lead Investigator for further review, as set forth in Section IV.B.2 below.
 Prior to sharing the petition with the Lead Investigator, the FGA will identify the Lead Investigator for the petitioner and provide the petitioner an opportunity to share concerns regarding any actual or potential conflicts of interests with the Lead Investigator.

 C. Confidentiality The Faculty Grievance Advisor, Grievance Committee, and all individuals named in and involved in the resolution of a grievance shall treat all documents submitted or created in connection with the process of review of a grievance, and the information contained therein, as confidential personnel information.
 Such confidential records, information, and verbal information derived from any discussions that are part of the formal review process shall not be disclosed to or discussed with any person except those participating in the review of the grievance as provided in these policies, those persons required or permitted to be consulted in accord with decisions of the Grievance Committee, those persons permitted access to such documents by law, or for purposes of providing legal counsel for the parties.
 Violation of this section may expose a faculty member, including an administrator, to disciplinary action.